kaishin/Gifu/README.md

 frames).

 The figure below summarizes how this works in practice.
-Given an image containing 10 frames, Gifu will load the current frame (red), pre-load the next two frames (orange), and nullify all the other frames to free up memory (gray):
+Given an image containing 10 frames, Gifu will load the current frame (red), pre-load the next two frames in this example (orange), and nullify all the other frames to free up memory (gray):

 <img src="https://raw.githubusercontent.com/kaishin/gifu/master/figure.gif" width="300" />